BlokasLabs/pisound-docs/Home.md

 * [Volumio](http://community.blokas.io/t/setting-up-volumio/81)

 ## Drivers

 The support software for pisound consists of two pieces - the Linux kernel module and user-space pisound-btn daemon.
-The driver was tested only on Raspbian distribution, but it may work on other distributions capable of running on RPi.
-If you get it to run on a distro which is not listed below, please add it to the list, and if any special actions were required, create a page about it and link to it.

-The kernel module implements the soundcard as ALSA Input / Output / Raw MIDI device.
+The kernel module implements the soundcard as an ALSA Input / Output / Raw MIDI device.

 The pisound button daemon is a user space program which implements monitoring of The Button on the board by registering a GPIO interrupt handler.
-Therefore it takes the minimal CPU resources, but is still able to react to button pushes just at the moment it was interacted with.
+Therefore it takes minimal CPU resources, but is still able to react to button pushes just at the moment it was interacted with.
 Read more on [The Button]([#the-button) functionality below.

-You can find the source code [here](https://github.com/BlokasLabs/pisound/).
+You can find the source code for The Button [here](https://github.com/BlokasLabs/pisound/) and kernel module [here](https://github.com/raspberrypi/linux/blob/rpi-4.9.y/sound/soc/bcm/pisound.c).

-## Linux Driver
+### Installing

 To install the user-space button daemon and enable pisound, run the below commands in a terminal.

-Alternatively, if you hit any issues with it, please see the [Step-by-Step pisound Installation Instructions](#manual-install) and send us feedback!
 ```bash
 wget http://blokas.io/pisound/install-pisound.sh -O install-pisound.sh
 chmod +x install-pisound.sh